Token-Specific Watermarking with Enhanced Detectability and Semantic Coherence for Large Language Models: Results on PPL and Z-Score

 \section{Results on PPL and Z-Score}

 Figure~\ref{fig:z-score} illustrates the trade-off between the average z-score and SimCSE performance, as well as between the average z-score and the oracle model perplexity (PPL), measured by OPT-2.7B.
 In Figure~\ref{fig:main_result}, we have already demonstrated that our model achieves a superior Pareto frontier in terms of TPR and SimCSE.
-Extending this finding, Figure~\ref{fig:z-score} shows that our model also surpasses the baseline methods in both average z-score and SimCSE metrics.
+Extending this finding, Figure~\ref{fig:z-score} shows that our model also surpasses KGW in both average z-score and SimCSE metrics.
 Additionally, in terms of PPL, our method performs comparably to the baseline methods.
-This indicates that the fluency and coherence of the watermarked text generated by our model are on par with the baselines.